Jordan Younger

-Jordan Younger (born January 24, 1978) is the defensive backs coach for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Jordan Younger (born January 24, 1978) is the defensive coordinator for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He is also a former professional defensive back and played for nine years in the CFL where he won two Grey Cup championships with the Toronto Argonauts.

+College career

 Younger majored in political science at the University of Connecticut where he also played college football and holds the school record for career kick return touchdowns with four.

 Professional playing career

 NFL Europe

 Younger played cornerback and returned kicks on special teams for the Rhein Fire from 2001 to 2002 and the Amsterdam Admirals in 2003.
 He was named to the All-NFL Europe team in 2002 and 2003.

 Toronto Argonauts

 Younger's CFL career began with the Toronto Argonauts in 2004 when he led the team with 11 pass knockdowns and won a Grey Cup championship.
 He was named a CFL All-Star in 2005 and 2007.